-Increasing share of variable renewable generation
+Increasing share of variable RES (solar, wind) generation

-Comparing the installed variable RES generation to the installed conventional thermal generation, in 2025 and in 2030, shows the expected evolution of generation portfolios towards higher share of variable RES (wind, solar) generation.

-The ratio increases in almost all countries, and the faster the evolution of this ratio, the harder it is for the power system to adapt.
+Comparing the installed variable RES generation to the installed conventional thermal generation, in 2025 and in 2030, shows the expected evolution of generation portfolios towards higher share of variable RES generation (solar, wind).
+The ratio increases in almost all countries, and the faster its evolution, the harder it is for the power system to adapt.

 Figure 16 - Ratio of the installed RES generation capacity to the installed conventional generation capacity, in 2025 and 2030.
-Norway does not appear in this figure because it has very little conventional generation, which renders this indicator meaningless.
+Norway and Luxemburg do not appear in the figure because they have very little conventional generation, which renders this indicator meaningless.